ThomasCarroll/Detecting_Metastasis_Doorways_in_Breast_Cancer_with_ZeroCostDL4Mic/README.md

 Fixed PyMT tumor tissues were stained with pan-Mena (light pink, Tumor cells), Iba-1 (brown, macrophages) and CD31 (blue, endothelial cells) antibodies and whole-slide images were acquired on HISTECH P250 scanner.
 Following are examples of some 512x512 fields with TMEM identified and manually drawn by a pathologist in red bounding boxes.
 -->
 ## Training images and annotations
 Following are two examples images from a PyMT tumor tissue stained with pan-Mena (light pink, identifies invasive Tumor cells, TC), Iba-1 (brown, macrophages) and CD31 (blue, endothelial cells) antibodies.
-Whole-slide imaging was performed on a Histech P250 slide scanner and 14, 512x512 areas were cropped.
-Ten out of 14 images were used for model training and rest 4 images were used for checking the model prediction.
+Whole-slide imaging was performed on a 3DHISTECH P250 slide scanner and 14, 512x512 areas were cropped.
+Ten images out of 14 were used for model training and rest 4 images were kept for checking the model prediction.

 ![](https://github.com/ved-sharma/Detecting_Metastasis_Doorways_in_Breast_Cancer_with_ZeroCostDL4Mic/blob/17d116a038972642d334a89ae01307a8aa772ac0/Files/train_2_images.jpg)

 **Note 1:** Anti-Mena staining (pink) is not that strong and highly variable from one image to the other.
-We are expecting our deep model to learn this variability during training and make correct predictions.
+We are expecting our deep learning model to learn this variability during training and make correct predictions.

 **Note 2:** Since annotations need to be in the Pascal VOC format for model training, I wrote a script to convert ImageJ ROIs to [Pascal VOC .xml annotations](https://github.com/ved-sharma/PASCAL_VOC_xml_generator_ImageJ_Fiji).